elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-benefits-of-using-a-personal-vpn.md

 url: /learn/computer-science/questions/what-are-the-benefits-of-using-a-personal-vpn
 score: -1.0
 related_article1:
-    id: 161257
+    id: 161465
-    title: What is the primary function of spyware?
+    title: >-
+        What are some common methods used in phishing attacks?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-primary-function-of-spyware
+    url: /learn/computer-science/questions/what-are-some-common-methods-used-in-phishing-attacks
 related_article2:
-    id: 161469
+    id: 161463
-    title: How do Virtual Private Networks (VPNs) enhance online privacy?
+    title: >-
+        What is the primary function of spyware?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-virtual-private-networks-vpns-enhance-online-privacy
+    url: /learn/computer-science/questions/what-is-the-primary-function-of-spyware
 related_article3:
-    id: 161465
+    id: 161387
-    title: What are some common methods used in phishing attacks?
+    title: >-
+        How does encryption enhance data security?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-some-common-methods-used-in-phishing-attacks
+    url: /learn/computer-science/questions/how-does-encryption-enhance-data-security
 related_article4:
-    id: 161250
+    id: 161389
+    title: >-
-    title: What is online impersonation in the context of identity theft?
+        What is the primary purpose of spyware?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-online-impersonation-in-the-context-of-identity-theft
+    url: /learn/computer-science/questions/what-is-the-primary-purpose-of-spyware
 related_article5:
-    id: 161459
+    id: 161264
-    title: Why is it important to regularly update anti-virus software?
+    title: >-
+        What are the benefits of using a personal VPN?
     subject: Computer Science
-    url: /learn/computer-science/questions/why-is-it-important-to-regularly-update-antivirus-software
+    url: /learn/computer-science/questions/what-are-the-benefits-of-using-a-personal-vpn
 ---

 &nbsp;